Strategy and corporate objectives

 The complex challenges society is faced with are summarised in the UN’s 17 Sustainable Development Goals (SDGs).
 These 17 SDGs constitute a global call to action to create a socially, ecologically and economically sustainable world by 2030.
 Together with internal and external stakeholders, Witteveen+Bos looked into how we can maximise our contribution to achieving the SDGs.
 Our analysis shows that we can make concrete contributions to 11 of the 17 goals.
 We defined four corporate objectives through which we aim to increase our impact on these material goals.

-Our second corporate objective is based on the second part of our mission: we want to provide a platform for our staff to achieve their ambitions and develop their talents.
-We want to be a good employer in all respects and make sure that inclusivity and diversity are self-evident.
-We offer an environment where everyone can make the most of themselves.
-Trust, being in business together and looking out for each other are important elements in our corporate culture.
+Our second corporate objective is based on the second part of our mission: we want to provide a platform for our staff to achieve their ambitions and fully develop their talents.
+We aim to be a good employer by promoting diversity and enabling our employees to realise their full potential.

-Good financial results are not a goal in themselves, but are necessary to ensure sufficient scope for innovation and other new developments and to invest in people.
-We therefore aim for a healthy annual net profit margin of at least 8 % and an annual workforce and revenue growth of 3 to 5 %.
+Achieving healthy financial results is essential to ensure the company’s long-term continuity.
+Good financial results are necessary to ensure sufficient scope for innovation and other new developments, and to invest in people.
+We therefore aim to realise a healthy annual net profit margin of at least 8 % and an annual workforce and revenue growth of 3 to 5 %.